RSS

 Another, somewhat more obscure title from this peak of the real-time blobber’s popularity was early 1992’s Black Crypt, the very first game from the American studio Raven Software, who would go on to a long and productive life.
 (As of this writing, they’re still active, having spent the last eight years or so making new entries in the Call of Duty franchise.)
 Although created by an American developer and published by the American Electronic Arts, one has to assume that Black Crypt was aimed primarily at European players, as it was made available only for the Amiga.
 Even in Europe, however, it failed to garner much attention in an increasingly saturated market; it looked a little better than Dungeon Master but not as good as Eye of the Beholder, and otherwise failed to stand out from the pack in terms of level design, interface, or mechanics.

-With, that is, one exception.
-For the first time, Black Crypt added an auto-map to the formula.
+With, that is, one exception: Black Crypt did add an auto-map to the formula.
 Unfortunately, it was needlessly painful to access, being available only through a mana-draining wizard’s spell.
-Soon, though, Westwood would take up and perfect Raven’s innovation, as the real-time blobber entered the final phase of its existence as a gaming staple.
+Soon, though, Westwood would perfect the concept, as the real-time blobber entered the final phase of its existence as a gaming staple.

 Released in late 1993, Westwood’s Lands of Lore: The Throne of Chaos was an attempt to drag the now long-established real-time-blobber format into the multimedia age, while also transforming it into a more streamlined and accessible experience.
 It comes very, very close to realizing its ambitions, but is let down a bit by some poor design choices as it wears on.